JimDesu/basis-lang/README.md

                                ;   together
 ```

 Events dispatched at the machine route to whichever state `active` points at; a transition is a single field write.
-That's the whole statechart mechanism — and a state's handler may commit the transition itself: the in-flight call finishes under the dictionary it dispatched with, the next call routes to the new state, and the delegate may never be the owner (one implicit hop, target ≠ self, checked at every re-point).
+That's the whole statechart mechanism — and where the state set is closed, the *recommended* form drops the pointer entirely: a concept-closing enum (`.enum StateHandling MachineState : IdleState, RunState, ...`) makes the active state a compact tag-selector, never absent, never self-pointing, with the transition an ordinary enum write and state data living in the machine's own fields.
+A state's handler may commit the transition itself: the in-flight call finishes under the dictionary it dispatched with, the next call routes to the new state, and the delegate may never be the owner (one implicit hop, target ≠ self, checked at every re-point).
 (See the spec's §9.4 has the details).

 For every witness, the compiler builds a *dictionary* — a record-like value whose fields hold command-typed values for each of the concept's methods.
 Dispatch is an indirect call through the appropriate dictionary slot.